Background pattern

 Everolimus Accord may also:

 • weaken your immune system.
 Therefore, you may be at risk of infection while taking Everolimus Accord.
 If you have a fever or other signs of infection, consult your doctor.
-Some infections can be serious and fatal.
+Some infections can be serious and have fatal consequences.

 • affect kidney function.
-Therefore, your doctor will monitor your kidney function while taking Everolimus Accord.
+Therefore, your doctor will monitor your kidney function while you are taking Everolimus Accord.

 • cause difficulty breathing, coughing, and fever.

-• cause complications from radiation therapy.
-Severe complications from radiation therapy (such as difficulty breathing, nausea, diarrhea, skin rash, and mouth, gum, and throat pain), including fatal cases, have been observed in some patients taking everolimus at the same time as receiving radiation therapy or taking everolimus shortly after receiving radiation therapy.
-Radiation recall syndrome (presenting with skin redness or lung inflammation at the site of previous radiation therapy) has also been reported in patients who had received radiation therapy in the past.
-Inform your doctor if you are scheduled to receive radiation therapy soon, or if you have received radiation therapy previously.
+• cause radiation therapy complications.
+Serious radiation therapy complications (such as difficulty breathing, nausea, diarrhea, skin rash, and mouth, gum, and throat pain), including fatal cases, have been observed in some patients taking everolimus at the same time as receiving radiation therapy or taking everolimus shortly after receiving radiation therapy.
+Radiation recall syndrome (which presents with skin redness or lung inflammation at the site of previous radiation therapy) has also been reported in patients who had received radiation therapy in the past.
+Inform your doctor if you are scheduled to receive radiation therapy soon or if you have received radiation therapy in the past.

-• cause the appearance of mouth ulcers and sores.
-Your doctor may need to interrupt or discontinue treatment with Everolimus Accord.
+• cause the appearance of ulcers and sores in the mouth.
+Your doctor may need to interrupt or stop treatment with Everolimus Accord.
 You may need treatment with a mouthwash, gel, or other products.
-Some mouthwashes and gels may worsen the ulcers, so do not try any without consulting your doctor first.
+Some mouthwashes and gels may worsen ulcers, so do not try any without consulting your doctor first.
 Your doctor may restart treatment with Everolimus Accord at the same dose or a lower dose.

-During treatment, you will have blood tests performed periodically.
-These tests will determine the number of blood cells (white blood cells, red blood cells, and platelets) to check if Everolimus Accord is having an undesirable effect on these cells.
-You will also have blood tests to monitor kidney function (creatinine level), liver function (transaminase level), and blood sugar and cholesterol levels.
-These tests are done because these may be affected by treatment with Everolimus Accord.
+During treatment, you will undergo periodic blood tests.
+These tests will determine the number of cells in the blood (white blood cells, red blood cells, and platelets) to check if Everolimus Accord is having an unwanted effect on these cells.
+You will also undergo blood tests to monitor kidney function (creatinine level), liver function (transaminase level), and blood sugar and cholesterol levels.
+These tests are performed because they may be affected by treatment with Everolimus Accord.

 Children and adolescents

-Everolimus Accord should not be administered to children or adolescents (under 18 years old).
+Everolimus Accord should not be administered to children or adolescents (under 18 years of age).

 Other medications and Everolimus Accord